-We still have some additional medical issues to sort out (painful spot inside her abdomen, itching, obesity – very beaglesque), but we are well on our way.
-Hopefully she will have more years to enjoy this home where she is truly wanted.
+We still have some additional medical issues to sort out for Holly (a painful spot inside her abdomen, itching, obesity – very beaglesque), but we are well on our way.
+We hope that she will have many more years to enjoy her forever home where she is truly wanted.

 Update: After 4 1/2 years in her wonderful home, Holly’s health failed and her family had to say goodbye.
 Shewas a very sweet, gentle girl and will be greatly missed.